gaggigger/nodejs-rest-user-friends-manager/README.md

 # nodejs-rest-user-friends-manager

-Node.js + express + MySQL REST application for maintaining Users friends connections.
+Node.js + express + MySQL REST server for maintaining Users friends connections.

 ## Requirements

-For running this program you'll have to have:
+For running this server you'll have to have:
-* Node.js
+* Node.js with npm installed
-* MySQL
+* MySQL database installed and running

 ## Configuration